 Now I see those dancing skeletons differently.
 They dance in defiance of mortality.
 They celebrate life in the face of danger and death.
 Living for others, to protect the lives of others, is the ultimate act of rebellion against an implacable enemy.

 So, for all reading this, don’t break discipline.
 Keep away from others as much as possible.
 Heed the calls to do your part for community health.
 And if you are so inclined, feel free to stitch my Dance, with the joy with which I present it.

-I make this JPG file freely available for YOUR OWN PERSONAL, NON-COMMERCIAL USE.
-Right click on it and save it to your computer, tablet, iPad or phone.
+I make this file freely available for YOUR OWN PERSONAL, NON-COMMERCIAL USE.
+(NOTE: CHART IMAGE UPDATED ON 22 APRIL 2020)

 As with my other offerings of late, this is “good-deed-ware.”
 Pay this gift forward by helping out someone else in need; phoning or getting in touch with a family member, friend or neighbor who could use a cheerful contact; volunteering time or effort; or if you can afford it – donating to one of the many local relief charities or food banks that are helping those displaced from work.